Who we are

-Filitalia International has been selected this year as Ente Gestore under the jurisdiction of the Italian Consulate in Philadelphia, because it has been acknowledged as a stable and efficient nonprofit organization dedicated to the promotion of Italian language and culture in the United States.
+In 2017 Filitalia International has been appointed by the Italian Ministry of Foreign Affairs as Ente Gestore, under the jurisdiction of the Italian Consulate in Philadelphia, considering it has been acknowledged as a stable and efficient nonprofit organization committed to the promotion of Italian language and culture in the United States.

 The Ente Gestore supports public and private K-12 schools in the Consular jurisdiction of Great Philadelphia area, that decide to improve existing courses or introduce new courses of Italian language, with grant awards deriving from the funds of the Italian Ministry of Foreign Affairs.

 In addition, the Ente Gestore also offers courses that help students prepare for the Advanced Placement (AP) Italian program in Italian Language and Culture in the United States.

 “Filitalia” means ‘love for Italy’.